fhnw-hpc/fs24-mc1/README.md

 *TODO: Rewrite this, so it is more free text and the stdents write some nice small text and images about their new design and not only answer the questions.*

-1. Rewrite your application of part 1 using another communication pattern.
-You can also use another communication framework, such as RabbitMQ and/or another underlying messaging protocol such as MQTT.
+1. Rewrite your application of part 1 using another communication framework such as RabbitMQ and/or another underlying messaging protocol such as ZeroMQ or MQTT.

 2. Pack your rewritten application into containers.

 3. Answer the following questions and interpret your experiments or results:
-      * Which communication pattern is used by Kafka?
+      * Compare the communication patterns of Kafka and your chosen technology.
+Where are they similar, where different?
+How do those patterns work?
+Are there advantages or disadvantages of those patterns?
-      * What is the difference compared to your chosen pattern?
+      * Are there any known issues with those patterns?
+If yes, how could those issues be mitigated or on the other hand provoked?
+If possible, show this with an experiment.
-      * What are the advantages and disadvantages of these patterns?
+      * How scalable are those two approaches?
+What challenges need to be considered?

-      * How can you scale the two different approaches?
-What are ?
-Why?
-What are challenges to be considered?
+Todo: What to do with those two bullet points?
+Can they be integrated into 3 somehow?

-      * What other 2-3 topologies/patterns do you know used for data processing?
-Describe the differences and use cases with at least one additional topology.
+* *What other 2-3 topologies/patterns do you know used for data processing?
+Describe the differences and use cases with at least one additional topology.*
-      * Which pattern suits your chosen application best?
+* *Which pattern suits your chosen application best?*

 #### Bonus 3
 Show how your container setup could be integrated into a container orchestration system (such as Kubernets) and how it would profit from this.
 Or show how you could replace some of the components with cloud-based offers and what changes/considerations come with this.